Sea Lion (steam locomotive): History

 Sea Lion visited the Ffestiniog Railway in 1997, and made a visit to Amberley Museum in 2005 to celebrate Polar Bears centenary.
 This visit was immediately followed by a return visit of Polar Bear back to the GGR.

-She was withdrawn from service following Christmas 2011 for her ten year overhaul.
-Her boiler was taken to the Isle of Man Railway Workshops for re-tubing, with her frames and motion receiving attention at the Isle of Man Steam Packet Workshops on the island.
-She was re-assembled and back in service by July 2012 still in her 1920s livery.
-Following the end of the season she was stripped back to bare metal and received a full re-paint, reappearing at Christmas with a return to her 1896 livery with her name now appearing in gold leaf.
-The volunteers did a lot of research to ensure this livery was accurate down to the shades of paint used and the livery detail, including the early design of lined out green and black buffer beams which she now carries.
+It was withdrawn from service following Christmas 2011 for her ten-year overhaul.
+Its boiler was taken to the Isle of Man Railway Workshops for re-tubing, with its frames and motion receiving attention at the Isle of Man Steam Packet Workshops on the island.
+It was re-assembled and back in service by July 2012 still in its 1920s livery.
+Following the end of the season it was stripped back to bare metal and received a full re-paint, reappearing at Christmas with a return to its 1896 livery with its name now appearing in gold leaf.
+The volunteers extensively researched to ensure this livery was accurate down to the shades of paint used and fine detail, including the early design of lined out green and black buffer beams which she now carries.

+Technical specification

+When delivered, the locomotive carried an olive green livery with vermilion and yellow lining and the name carried on the side water tank in gold leaf with blue shadowing.
+Originally fitted with distinctive round cab windows back and front which were changed to rectangular ones early in the engine's career to improve driver visibility.
+A displacement lubricator was mounted on the brass dome.
+The locomotive had unusual valve gear patented by E.E.
+Baguley and is one of only four remaining locomotives with this; the others are Isabel at Amerton Railway, Rishra on the Leighton Buzzard Narrow Gauge Railway, and an unknown Bagnall locomotive on display in India.